MakeSchool-Tutorials/Sushi-Neko-SpriteKit-Swift4/P2-Core-Game-Objects/content.md

 Great, you have learned how to:

-- Setup the two core objects of this game
+- Setup the sushi and cat, the two main objects of this game
-- Create custom subclasses of *SKSpriteNode*
+- Create custom subclasses of *SKSpriteNode*, SushiPiece and Character
 - Add a custom *Enumeration* type for use in tracking your game objects
-- Implement property observation with *didSet*
+- Implement property observation with *didSet* to check for value changes

 Next you will get started building the Sushi Tower!